-In July 2018, 40 – 50 legal trainee positions will be advertised (i.e. training contracts and pupillages), primarily for those looking to start their training contract/pupillage in September 2020 (with the possibility of a smaller number of vacancies in September 2019 or 2018).
+In July 2018, 75 legal trainee positions will be advertised, primarily for those looking to start their training contract/pupillage in September 2020 but with a number of positions available for those looking to start sooner, i.e. in September 2019.

 The vacancies will be available within the following departments: